ramakrishnanhulk20/Cerebrum/README.md

 ### 🏥 For Patients

 **Complete Data Control**
-- Encrypt health records on your device with **fhevmjs**
+- Encrypt health records on your device with fhevmjs
-- Submit data with an input proof for cryptographic verification
+- Submit with proof for verification
-- Only you decide who gets access—your keys, your control
+- You decide who gets access

 **Instant Decryption**
-- View your encrypted health score in 0–2 seconds via EIP-712 signature
+- View your health score in 0-2 seconds with EIP-712 signature
-- No waiting for callbacks or polling
+- No waiting for callbacks
 - Sign once, decrypt instantly

 **Data Monetization**
-- Earn **0.008 ETH (80%)** every time a researcher purchases access
+- Earn 0.008 ETH (80%) when researchers buy access
-- Track total earnings in real-time dashboard
+- Track earnings in real-time
-- Claim earnings anytime to your wallet
+- Claim anytime

 **Health Credit Score**
-- Automated scoring system (500-850 range) that updates with each data share
+- Automated scoring (500-850) that updates when you share data
-- Scores remain **fully encrypted** on-chain
+- Stays fully encrypted on-chain
-- Use for loan applications without revealing raw health metrics
+- Use for loan applications without revealing raw data

 **Activity Tracking**
-- Complete on-chain audit log of all actions
+- Full on-chain audit log
-- Monitor who accessed your data and when
+- See who accessed your data and when
-- Full transparency with zero trust required
+- Complete transparency

 ### 🔬 For Researchers

 **Instant Access with FHE.allowTransient**
-- Purchase access for **0.01 ETH** per patient
+- Purchase access for 0.01 ETH per patient
-- **Automatic permission grant** in same transaction (no patient re-signing needed!)
+- Automatic permission grant in same transaction (no patient re-signing!)
-- Access resets when patient shares new data (fresh monetization opportunity)
+- Access resets when patient shares new data

-**Lightning-Fast Decryption**
+**Fast Decryption**
-- Decrypt health records in 0-2 seconds with EIP-712 signatures
+- Decrypt health records in 0-2 seconds with EIP-712
-- No waiting for Gateway callbacks (was 30-60 seconds in v0.8)
+- No waiting (was 30-60 seconds in v0.8)
-- Batch decrypt multiple values simultaneously
+- Batch decrypt multiple values at once

-**Comprehensive Data Access**
+**Full Data Access**
-- View all health records: blood sugar, cholesterol, BMI, blood pressure, heart rate, weight, height
+- View all health records: blood sugar, cholesterol, BMI, BP, heart rate, weight, height
-- Access encrypted risk scores: diabetes, heart disease, stroke predictions
+- Access risk scores: diabetes, heart disease, stroke
-- Timestamps for longitudinal analysis
+- Timestamps for analysis over time

-**Fair & Transparent Pricing**
+**Pricing**
-- **80% to patients** (0.008 ETH)
+- 80% to patients (0.008 ETH)
-- **20% platform fee** (0.002 ETH)
+- 20% platform fee (0.002 ETH)
-- **46% cheaper gas** than v0.8 (no callback transactions)
+- 46% cheaper gas than v0.8

 ### 💰 For Lenders